 The connection is established with the HELO command and terminated with the QUIT command immediately after the message has been sent.

-What service is provided by SMTP and how does it operate?
+What service is provided by SMTP and how SMTP works step by step?

 The recipient's server first receives information on relevant requests to find the recipient's server.
 It uses email to identify the recipient's mail provider and asks for the IP address of its SMTP server.